pal-p/adSend/README.md

 # adSend
-This project sends sale advertisements to a list of emails, and is built using:
+Optimise your sales and reach your customers by sending sale advertisements emails to a list of customers.

+# Built With
+Node.js,

+Express,

+MongoDB,

-Node.js, Express, MongoDB, React, Redux
+React,

+Redux and redux-form,

+Materialize CSS,

+Stripe,

+SendGrid,

+Passport (google oauth)

+# Creater
+Palwasha Pordeli